 Why is everything being rebooted?
 Credit (or blame) Gen X. The group is likely to wax nostalgic for all of those ‘80s and ‘90s pop culture touchstones in ways Boomers don’t necessarily share.
 If you’re on the hunt for ’80s-themed gifts however, the sentimental factor should definitely make it easy to find some good stuff.

 8. Generation X is known to be cynical.

-Thanks to living through a “latchkey” phase in which they came home to an empty house with two working parents, Generation X has become associated with a cynicism that isn’t shared by the Baby Boomers and their predecessors, who had the “Greatest Generation” tag.
+Thanks to living through a “latchkey” phase in which they came home to an empty house with two working parents, Generation X has become associated with a certain cynicism that wasn’t shared by the Baby Boomers or their other generational predecessors.
 Films like Reality Bites and Slacker helped perpetuate the image of Gen Xers as irreverent and jaded.

 9. Generation X likes stability.

 While some people went job-hopping during the COVID-19 pandemic, Generation X largely stayed put.
 Thanks to some unstable times, the group prefers stability in life and work.

 10. Generation X plays a lot of mobile games.

 Thanks to their purchasing power and tech savvy, Generation X has the time and means to dive deep into mobile gaming.
 One survey pegged 81 percent of respondents saying their favorite mobile activity was gaming, with 77 percent of those playing daily.

 11. Generation X are huge social media users.

 Seventy-five percent of Gen Xers are active on some form of social media.
 You’ll mainly find them on Facebook or YouTube: Gen X racks up 1.5 billion views a day on the latter.